multisig-labs/validation-managers/script/README.md

 ## After deployment
 Now you can create a validator!

-1. Mint a HardwareOperatorLicense to a user.
+1. Mint a `HardwareOperatorLicense` to a user.
 2. Call `NFTStakingManager::initiateValidatorRegistration` with all of the hardware node information.
 3. With the warp message index call `NFTStakingManager::completeValidatorRegistration`.
 We have a backend system that will watch for warp messages and automatically call these `complete` methods that we will setup for you.
+3. Mint a `NodeLicense` to a user
 4. Now NodeLicenses can delegate with `NFTStakingManager::initiateDelegatorRegistration`.
 5. Complete by calling `NFTStakingManager::completeDelegatorRegistration`.